kryptoish/kryptoish/README.md

 Here you will find some of the projects I've worked on or am currently working on.

 ---Tech Stack---
-Proficient:     C, C++, Python, Java
+Proficient:     C, C++, Python
-Intermediate:   SystemVerilog, AArch64 Assembly, Javascript/Typescript, Golang, HTML & CSS
+Intermediate:   SystemVerilog, AArch64 Assembly, Java, Javascript/Typescript, Golang, HTML & CSS
 Learning:       C#, x86 Assembly, Rust

 You might know me from...